 As pointed out after Definition~\ref{def:regularMatrixGeneral}, the generalized definition of regular matrices may affect the bounds obtained by our probabilistic and explicit constructions (Constructions \ref{constr:prob} and \ref{constr:reg}) only by hidden factors depending on $u$ (essentially without any change in the proofs).
 For the case of generalized disjunct matrices, however, the bounds may substantially change depending on the gap parameter $g$.

-Below we generalize Lemma~\ref{lem:probDisjunct} for the case of threshold-disjunct matrices and show that Construction~\ref{constr:prob} results in a $(d, \Omega_u(pd \log(n/d)/(1-p)^2); u,g)$-disjunct matrix (with probability $1-o(1)$) if the number of measurements is increased by a factor $O(d^g)$.
+Below we generalize Lemma~\ref{lem:probDisjunct} for the case of threshold disjunct matrices and show that Construction~\ref{constr:prob} results in a threshold $(d, \Omega_u(pd \log(n/d)/(1-p)^2); u,g)$-disjunct matrix (with probability $1-o(1)$) if the number of measurements is increased by a factor $O(d^g)$.
 More precisely, we can now show the following lemma.